krook/bluemix-object-storage/README.md

 * Sign up for the [IBM DevOps Service](http://hub.jazz.net/).

-* Fork the [bluemix-object-storage](http://github.com/krook/bluemix-object-storage) repository to get the application code (public project, uncheck scrum features, create Bluemix project).
+* Fork the [bluemix-object-storage](http://github.com/krook/bluemix-object-storage) repository to get the application code (make it a public project, uncheck add scrum features, check create Bluemix project).

-* Deploy the application to Bluemix.
+* Deploy the application to Bluemix using the Deploy button.

 * Access the application via the URL to upload / view / delete any text, image, and PDF files.

 * Scale the front end and provide a blue/green deployment process.

-* Other services.
+* Binding to other services.